Victoria government logo

 Higher participation by key groups can help meet demand

-In March 2022 there were an estimated 1.75 million people not in the labour force, with only 876,000 permanently not intending or unable to work.2 Of the remaining 899,000, an estimated 195,600 wanted to work, are available within four weeks but are not actively looking.21
+In March 2022 there were an estimated 1.75 million people not in the labour force, with only 876,000 permanently not intending or unable to work.2 Of the remaining 899,000, an estimated 195,600 wanted to work, are available within 4 weeks but are not actively looking.21

 Further, in April 2022, 222,600 people were underemployed, and these workers indicated a preference to work an additional 3,031,700 hours - equivalent to almost 7,000 full-time jobs.22

 Lifting participation will not be easy.
 Structural barriers to learning and work prevent people from securing a job, with some communities more impacted than others.
-Analysis shows that Aboriginal Victorians, early school leavers, and people with a disability are more likely to be unemployed or stop looking for work (see Figure 9)23.
+Analysis shows that Aboriginal Victorians, early school leavers, and people with disability are more likely to be unemployed or stop looking for work (refer Figure 9)23.
 When they do find work, it is often lower paid, precarious and casualised, with greater risk of losing their job.

 Figure 9.
 Unemployment rate and labour market participation rate by demographic group, Victoria